patmorin/patmorin.github.io/problems/gridobstacle.md

 A *subdivision* of a triangle $xyz$ is obtained by adding a vertex $w$ in the interior of $xyz$ and adding the edges $wx$, $wy$, $wz$.
 A $d$-level subdivision of $xyz$ is obtained by repeating this process recursively to a depth of $d$.

 <div class="lemma">
-   Let $G$ be a non-blocking grid-obstacle representation of some graph, and let $xyz$ be a three-cycle in $G$ whose three edges all have positive slope.
+   Let $G$ be a non-blocking grid obstacle representation of some graph, and let $xyz$ be a three-cycle in $G$ whose three edges all have positive slope.
 Then $xyz$ does not contains a 2-level subdivision in its interior.
 </div>

 <div class="proof">